Tengs-Penkwe/Haskell-C-Compiler/README.md

 kaleidoscope is a extremely simple programming language designed for people to learn LLVM

 # Dependencies
-there are two main dependencies
+there are three main dependencies

 ## 1. parsec
 use `stack install parsec` to install `parsec` package